St Mary's College, Adelaide

-St Mary's College is a private Catholic primary and secondary school for girls located within the "square mile" of the city of Adelaide, South Australia.
+St Mary's College is a private Catholic primary and secondary school for girls located in the "square mile" of the city of Adelaide, South Australia.

 History

 At the request of Laurence Sheil, then the Bishop of Adelaide, St Mary's College was initiated by the Dominican Sisters, who arrived from the Dominican Convent in Cabra, Ireland, as missionaries.
 The foundation stone was laid in 1868.
 The Sisters of St Joseph of the Sacred Heart provided primary education for students from the lower socioeconomic status, while the Dominican Sisters took responsibility for middle-class girls from both Catholic and other religious backgrounds whose parents could afford post-primary education.

+It is the oldest continuously running all-girl's school in South Australia; originally located in cottages on West Terrace and Franklin Street, with the convent and chapel from when the nuns first established the school is still there today.

 Academics

-In 2021, over 800 girls attended the school in classes from Reception (age 5) to year 12 (age 17-18).
+In 2021, over 800 girls attended the school in classes from Reception (age 5) to year 12 (age 17–18).

 Houses

-The school has four sporting houses, in which the students are positioned at the commencement of their enrolment at St Mary's.
-St Marys, St Dominics, St Catherines, and St Thomas each compete in annual sports days and swimming carnivals.

-Extracurricular activities
+When pupils first enrol at St. Mary's, they are assigned to one of the four sporting houses at the school; St Mary's, St Dominics, St Catherines and St Thomas.
+Annually, these teams compete against one another in events such as Sports Day, and other minor lunch sporting events such as Basketball, Netball and Volleyball.

+Immersion Programs

-St Mary's supports many charities and selects Year 11 students to attend pilgrimages annually.
-One is called the "Lands Trip," led by Robert Napoli, Learning Area Co-Ordinator for Religious Education.
-The Lands Trip selects 6 - 8 girls to travel into the APY Lands to visit an Aboriginal community and experience the literacy of some Indigenous Australians.
-This pilgrimage started in 2008 and is renowned for being tough on the emotions and physical abilities of the students embarking on this trip.
+St Mary's selects Year 11 students to attend pilgrimages annually.
+One is called the "Lands Trip," and selects 6 - 8 girls to travel into the APY Lands to visit an Aboriginal community..

 The other pilgrimage is to Vietnam.
 In 2005, 2006, 2007, and 2008 St Mary's College and Christian Brothers College students combined to participate in a Pilgrimage to Vietnam.
 The primary focus of the Pilgrimage is on giving service and working with orphaned, disabled children in the Phu My Orphanage in the Thi Nghe District, Saigon.
-The Orphanage, is operated by the Sisters of St Paul de Charters, where they provide care for over 300 children.
-While at the Orphanage, students participate in a range of activities and are immersed in the day-to-day operation of the Orphanage.
+The Orphanage is operated by the Sisters of St Paul de Charters, and houses over 300 children.
+However, due to new management from the Vietnamese school, St Mary's has stopped their visits to Vietnam in 2019.